sejalkhurana2004/supplychain/README.md

 # Inventory Control Tower — GitHub + Render + Make.com + Looker Studio

-No Google Cloud Console anywhere in this setup.
-Every account you'll touch has a plain "sign in with Google" button, nothing more.

 **The shape of the whole thing:**
 Make.com wakes up on schedule → calls your Render URL → your service runs the